icons8/lunacy-docs/docs/export_new.md

 To **add a slice** to the canvas:

 * Select the **Slice** tool in the toolbar or press `E`.
-Your cursor will change to the <embed type="image/svg+xml" alt="slices_icon" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/SpxLsU_cxUWQNc9b-Fo3tg.svg" width="16" /> icon.
+Your cursor will change to the <embed type="image/svg+xml" alt="slice_tool" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/OhVzbUI8FEaPsLz8lm2ulg.svg" width="16" /> icon.
 Click and drag to create a **slice**, which you can adjust to include parts of the elements you want to export.
 * When defining export options for the element, select **Create slice** in the **Additional export options** menu.

 When you select a slice, two additional settings appear in the **Export** section: